 We conducted a three part evaluation with six participants over two weeks.
-We used the following methods, employing paper prototypes for in-person semi-structured interviews and an online prototype for remote semi-structured interviews:
+We used the following methods and evaluation criteria, employing paper prototypes for in-person semi-structured interviews and an online prototype for remote semi-structured interviews:

 Participants filled out an online survey of 10 standard SUS questions and 5 custom questions so that we could understand the overall usability and effectiveness of the Smart Scheduler system.